ZiggyFloydLee/FIN337-FinalProject-Team12/Proposal.md

 - Predictive Modeling:
 1. **KNN**: KNN will be used to classify firms by comparing them to their 'nearest neighbors' in our dataset.
 The model will include an visual plot displaying the K nearest neighbors based on key variables.
 These nearest neighbors will help classify a firm as either an IPO or SPAC.
 This visualization aids in intuitively understanding how firms are grouped based on their characteristics and the delineation between SPACs and IPOs.

-- **Logistic Regression**: Logistic regression will be employed for binary classification to predict whether a firm is better suited for a SPAC or an IPO.
-This model will estimate the probability of each outcome based on input features and provide insights into the influence of each feature through its coefficients, offering a straightforward and informative approach to classification.
 2. **Logistic Regression**: Logistic regression will be employed for binary classification to predict whether a firm is better suited for a SPAC or an IPO.
 This model will estimate the probability of each outcome based on input features and provide insights into the influence of each feature through its coefficients, offering a straightforward and informative approach to classification.
 We will evaluate each model's performance using standard metrics such as accuracy, precision, recall, and the F1 score.
 Cross-validation techniques will be used to ensure that our findings are generalizable.

 Key Variables: